PointCast

 PointCast was a dot-com company founded in 1992 by Christopher R. Hassett in Sunnyvale, California.
+It was a pioneer in the use of internet push technology, providing news updates to user's computer screens.

 PointCast Network

-The company's initial product amounted to a screensaver that displayed news and other information, delivered live over the Internet.
-The PointCast Network used push technology, which was a hot concept at the time, and received enormous press coverage when it launched in beta form on February 13, 1996.
+The company's initial product was a screensaver that displayed news and other information, delivered live over the Internet.
+The PointCast Network used push technology, which was a new concept at the time, and received enormous press coverage when it launched in beta form on February 13, 1996.

 The product did not perform as well as expected, often believed to be because its traffic burdened corporate networks with excessive bandwidth use, and was banned in many places.
 It demanded more bandwidth than the home dial-up Internet connections of the day could provide, and people objected to the large number of advertisements that were pushed over the service as well.
-Pointcast offered corporations a proxy server that would dramatically reduce the bandwidth used.
-But even this didn't help save PointCast.
-A more likely reason than bandwidth was the increasing popularity of "portal websites".
-When PointCast first started Yahoo offered little more than a hierarchical structure on the internet (broken down by subject much like DMOZ) but was soon to introduce the portal which was customizable and offered a much more convenient way to read the news.
+PointCast offered corporations a proxy server that would dramatically reduce the bandwidth used, but even this didn't help save the company.

+The increasing popularity of "portal websites" also accelerated the demise of PointCast.
+When PointCast first started, Yahoo offered little more than a hierarchical structure on the Internet (broken down by subject much like DMOZ), but was soon to introduce customizable news and content and offered a much more convenient way to read about the specific topics of interest to the user.